Reduction of the electrodynamics of superconductors to those for conductors with the incorporation of spatial dispersion: Effective parameters and Abraham force

 \section{Effective parameters and Abraham force}

 The nonlocality may be considered as an indication of inhomogeneity of the "physical space" corresponding to the broken global translational symmetry, that has been formally demonstrated in the previous section \ref{Formal backgrounds}.
 In the problem considered here the nonlocality is revealed as a requirement of electroneutrality, i. e. as a requirement of an absence of extrinsic charges (see the first of Eqs (\ref{MaxwellEq:b})).
-The requirement of electroneutrality results in the zero values of the bulk integral electric charge and of the total kinetic (true) momentum